 BRIAN FISH'S CLASSROOM

 Brian teaches English at Rancho Verde High School.
-He participated with the oral history project for the first time this year.
+He participated with the oral history project for the first time in 2019-2020 and continued the project as a co-lead of the grant AND participant in 2020-2021.
 Brian shared that this project helped him to learn more "about the diversity of our community" and "the many challenges [his] students face."

 All oral histories and student projects are shared with permission.
 Written portions have been edited for length and clarity.